brookhong/Surfingkeys/docs/API.md

 ## Hints.setNumeric

-Use digits as hint label, this API is to replace original setting like `Hints.numericHints = true;`.
+Use digits as hint label, with it set you could type text to filter links, this API is to replace original setting like `Hints.numericHints = true;`.

 ### Examples